LaurinSorgend/py_collages/README.md

 ## Installation

 Clone the repo.
-Install the Requierments using pip.
+Install the requirements using pip (or conda).

 ## Usage